 It is very important to plan ahead of your travel and settlement.

-An experienced guide to help you through all the settling procedures not only makes the time and efforts half but also gives you a great piece of mind so that you can concentrate on your studies.
+An experienced guide to help you through all the settling procedures not only makes the time and efforts half but also gives you great peace of mind so that you can concentrate on your studies.